-T-Mobile US, Inc. Transparency Report for 2017
+T-Mobile US, Inc. Transparency Report for 2021

-This Transparency Report provides information about responses prepared during 2017 to legal demands for customer information.
-This Report includes, and makes no distinction between, legal demands directed at T-Mobile and MetroPCS, which are branded units of T-Mobile US, Inc. ("TMUS").
+This Transparency Report provides information about responses prepared during 2021 to legal demands for customer information.
+This Report includes, and makes no distinction between, legal demands directed at T-Mobile, Metro by T-Mobile and Sprint, which are referred to collectively as T-Mobile US, Inc. ("TMUS").
 We include all the information we are legally permitted to disclose, to the extent we maintain such information.